nstanford5/ERC20/ERC20.md

 };
 ```

-Now let's create a function to handle deploying our contract and any errors we may encounter. [startMeUp](https://youtu.be/7JR10AThY8M)
+Now let's create a function to handle deploying our contract and any errors we may encounter.
+[Music Break](https://youtu.be/7JR10AThY8M)

 ###### index.mjs
 ```js